What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

 \subsection{Pertinency due to Status or Condition}

-Distinct from the inherent semantic category or spatial location, the dynamic status and temporal condition could also make traffic entities significant for traffic flow and safety decisions.
-For example, the identification of vehicle operational states (e.g., reversing and turning) and temporal condition (e.g., emergency vehicle with active sirens) beyond the simple recognition of vehicle types (e.g., car and ambulance) would be more specific for determining driving strategies.
-Accordingly, several specialized studies and datasets have emerged to support this distinction, for example, recognizing the status of a traffic light or the gesture of a traffic police instead of solely localizing its position.
+Beyond the inherent semantic category or spatial location, the dynamic status and temporal condition could also make traffic entities significant for traffic flow and safety decisions.
+For example, identifying a yellow traffic light and an emergency vehicle with active sirens beyond the simple recognition of traffic elements would be more specific to determine driving strategies.
+Accordingly, several specialized benchmarks have emerged to support this distinction, for example, recognizing the status of a traffic light or the gesture of a traffic police instead of solely localizing its position.